Undergraduate Research Opportunities

 When/where is it?

-Returning 499 students must attend this meeting to submit application forms and get permission numbers to enroll in 499.
+Current 499 students must attend this meeting to get their permission numbers.

 Prospective 499 students must attend this meeting to get information and/or submit application forms for permission numbers to enroll in 499.